OlgaTorok/NatureOfCode/README.md

 # Nature of Code

 In this project we will learn to program organic, life-like behaviours using P5.js.
-To learn more visit [Nature of Code GitHub Page](https://olgatorok.github.io/NatureOfCode/)
+To learn more visit [Nature of Code](https://olgatorok.github.io/NatureOfCode/) GitHub Page.

 ## Chapters
 1. [Introduction - Randomness, Perlin Noise and Probability](01_Introduction/)